go101/immutable-value-proposal/README.md

 ## New reflection functions and methods and how to implement them

-`reflect.Value` values can only representing `var.*` Go values.
+The current `reflect.Value.CanSet` method will report whether or not a value can be modified.

-A `reflect.FixedValueOf` function is needed to create `reflect.Value` values representing `var.fixed` Go values.
+A `reflect.FixedValueOf` function is needed to create `reflect.Value` values representing `*.fixed` Go values.
 Its prototype is
 ```golang
 func FixedValueOf(i interface{}.fixed) Value
 ```

-In implementaion, one bit should be borrowed from the 23+ bits method number to represent the `fixed` proeprty.
+For the standard Go compiler, in implementaion, one bit should be borrowed from the 23+ bits method number to represent the `fixed` proeprty.

 All parameters of type `reflect.Value` of the functions and methods in the `reflect` package, including receiver parameters, should be declared as `var.fixed` values.
 However, the `reflect.Value` return results should be declared as `var.normal` values.

-A `reflect.Value.ToFixed` method is needed to make a `reflect.Value` value represent a `var.fixed` Go value.
+A `reflect.Value.ToFixed` method is needed to make a `reflect.Value` value represent a `final.fixed` Go value.

-A `reflect.Value.FixedInterface` method is needed, it returns a `var.fixed` interface value.
+A `reflect.Value.FixedInterface` method is needed, it returns a `final.fixed` interface value.
-The old `Interface` method panics on `var.fixed` values.
+The old `Interface` method panics on `*.fixed` values.

 A method `reflect.Type.Fixed` is needed to get the fixed version of a normal type.
 A method `reflect.Type.Normal` is needed to get the normal version of a fixed type.